PUBLIC ART IN RESPONSE TO THE CLIMATE CRISiS

 How it works

-August: Creative Response Callout
+October: Creative Response Callout

 We conduct an active open-call for participants to register their location, and intended creative response

-August - October: Plan, Design, Prepare
+October - December: Plan, Design, Prepare

 Participants lodge details of their work; MG provides supporting tools such as media kits, how-to guides, documentation guides and planning guides.

-October - November: Shout About It
+November - December: Shout About It

 All registered participants and public spaces for the Day are promoted and mapped, accessible to the public.

-15 November: 24 Hours of Artworks
+13 December: 24 Hours of Artworks

 From Fiji to Hawaii, participants install/present/perform their works, MG features every work online as it's happening and collects the documentation.

-December: Documentation and Mapping
+December - February: Documentation and Mapping

 MG collects and collates all the documentation for online exhibitions, documentaries, features, as well as digital mapping of the works, and climate impacts being focused on.